cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_01_ads_db.md

 ## Step 5: Statefulset

-Purpose: Create the **Statefulset**, which is dependend on both Configmaps, the Secret and the "headless" Service, created in step 1-4.
+Purpose: Create the **Statefulset**, which is dependend on both Configmaps, the Secret and the "headless" Service, created in step 1-4 (Creation of Statefulset will fail, if those entities are not yet available !).

 <img src="images/k8s-bulletinboard-target-picture-ads-db-statefulset.png" width="300" />